Xhevahir2002/Personal_Projects/MS OFFICE SUITE/READ ME FIRST.md

 Below is a list explaining what does each file do:
 :heavy_check_mark:"**LARGE LANGUAGE MODEL.docx**": In this file I demonstrate the majority of my skills in MS WORD.
 > [!WARNING]
 > Once you open this file, you'll be asked to enter a specific code in order to view its contents.
-The code is: **12345**
+The code is: **12345**.
+At the top of the document, you'll see 2 warnings that document is in protected view and is final.
+If you want to edit it, click on "Enable Editing" & "Edit Anyway".

 :heavy_check_mark:"**LARGE LANGUAGE MODEL.pdf**": In this file I demonstrate my skill of converting a WORD file into PDF.
 > [!WARNING]